 If you or someone you love was injured in a dooring accident that was not your fault, then you may be eligible for compensation.
 Sadly, insurance companies are often resistant to paying out proper compensation to injured bicyclists and motorcyclists, meaning you may face an uphill battle if you do not contact a skilled and knowledgeable New York dooring accident attorney.
-However, the legal team at Wingate, Russotti, Shapiro & Halperin, LLP, are well-versed in advocating for injured parties throughout New York and can vigorously defend your right to compensation.
+However, the legal team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, are well-versed in advocating for injured parties throughout New York and can vigorously defend your right to compensation.
 To learn how we can represent you in an accident claim, schedule a free initial consultation by calling us at (212) 986-7353.

 When a driver or passenger exists a car on the left side of the vehicle, they are often concerned about stepping into oncoming traffic, especially on busy roads.
 Most of the time, this caution means they will wait until traffic has stopped or slowed to get out and can prevent a serious pedestrian accident.
 However, not all vehicle occupants are that careful and many will neglect to check for oncoming vehicles before opening their door.

 On the streets of New York, this is incredibly dangerous, as bicyclists and motorcyclists are often left unaware of these sudden obstacles in their paths.
 Bicyclists in particular understand how passenger vehicle occupants will often block bike lanes with their doors and force them into other lanes, but it can still be extremely difficult for them to avoid a collision.
 In addition, motorcycles are both extremely quiet when compared to surrounding traffic, meaning vehicle occupants often do not check for them before opening their doors.